Canon SL1 vs Leica SL

 Concerning the storage of imaging data, both the SL1 and the SL write their files to SDXC cards.
 The SL features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the SL1 only has one slot.
 The SL supports UHS-II cards (on its first slot), while the SL1 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL1 and Leica SL (Typ 601) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SL1 does not offer wifi capability.
+In contrast, the SL1 does not provide wifi capability.

 Studio photographers will appreciate that the Leica SL (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the SL have been discontinued, but can regularly be found used on eBay.
+The SL1 was replaced by the Canon SL2, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.